Montclair Public School District 101 for Parents, Caregivers, and Families

 The Board also posts meeting minutes to the district's website after they've been approved at a subsequent meeting, which will indicate which resolutions were approved and the vote tally.

 When Board meetings are held in person (in the George Inness Annex at MHS), anyone who is interested in speaking during public comment must sign in prior to the start of the public comment portion of the meeting at 7:30 pm.
 Once public comment has started, there will be no further opportunity to raise your hand to speak at the meeting.
+Public comment on agenda items will be heard before public comment on non-agenda items.

 Upon the start of public comment, the Board will recognize speakers in the order they signed in, except that students who wish to speak will be given priority.
 Each speaker is allotted exactly 3 minutes of speaking time.